Ready to learn more?

 yes

 This Honours-level Bachelor of Engineering program is a project-based learning environment where you will apply engineering and project management principles to solve real-world problems.
-You will develop the engineering skills to be job-ready to analyze, design and build the systems and products of tomorrow.
-Over the four years of the program, you will build your software and electronics engineering know-how and tackle many hands-on projects, leading to an open-ended capstone design project where you will investigate, design, implement and prototype a solution to an important societal problem.
-Expand your leadership and teamwork skills as you work on group-based projects throughout the program.
+You will develop the engineering skills to be job-ready to analyze, design, and build the systems and products of tomorrow.
+Over the four years of the program, you will build your software and electronics engineering know-how and tackle many hands-on projects, leading to an open-ended capstone design project where you will investigate, design, implement, and prototype a solution to an important societal problem.

-You will participate in a total of twelve months of co-op to gain valuable experience for your career.
-Co-op work terms are strategically scheduled to allow you to apply what you learn in the classroom, and the hours you work in industry gain you credit towards your Professional Engineers Ontario work experience requirements.
-Students have opportunities for both co-op and post-graduate jobs at high profile companies both domestic and international.
+Students participate in twelve months of co-op to gain valuable experience for their careers.
+Co-op work terms are strategically scheduled to allow you to apply what you learn in the classroom, and the hours you work in the industry gain you credit toward your Professional Engineers Ontario work experience requirements.

 What You’ll Learn